-4.1.
-Home Learning Systems (please refer to Section 7 of this policy: Home Learning)
+4.8.
+Home Learning Systems (please refer to the TMET Acceptable Use for Home Learning Policy)

 Home learning platforms are monitored using Trust/School systems and strictly for work use only;

 Uploading of information, files and resources to the Trust online learning platform is accessible by staff members according to their responsibilities.